-Radiation from the sun, clouds, the ground and other surrounding objects passes through the air without appreciably changing its temperature, but a thermometer exposed freely in the open can absorb considerable radiation.
-As a consequence, its temperature may differ from the true air temperature, with the difference depending on the radiation intensity and on the ratio of absorbed radiation to dissipated heat.
-For some thermometer elements, such as the very fine wire used in an open-wire resistance thermometer, the difference may be very small or even negligible.
-However, with the more usual operational thermometers the temperature difference may reach 25 K under extremely unfavourable conditions.
-Therefore, in order to ensure that the thermometer is at true air temperature it is necessary to protect the thermometer from radiation by a screen or shield that also serves to support the thermometer.
-This screen also shelters it from precipitation while allowing the free circulation of air around it, and prevents accidental damage.
-Precipitation on the sensor will, depending on the local airflow, depress the sensor temperature, causing it to behave as a wet-bulb thermometer.
-Maintaining free circulation may, however, be difficult to achieve under conditions of rime ice accretion.
-Practices for reducing observational errors under such conditions will vary and may involve the use of special designs of screens or temperature-measuring instruments, including artificial ventilation.
-Nevertheless, in the case of artificial ventilation, care should be taken to avoid unpredictable influences caused by wet deposition in combination with evaporation during precipitation, drizzle, fog, and the like.
-An overview of concepts of temperature measurement applicable for operational practices is given by Sparks (1970).
+2.1.4.2.1 Measuring air temperatures

 In order to achieve representative results when comparing thermometer readings at different places and at different times, a standardized exposure of the screen and, hence, of the thermometer itself is also indispensable.
 For general meteorological work, the observed air temperature should be representative of the free air conditions surrounding the station over as large an area as possible, at a height of between 1.25 and 2 m above ground level.
+For reasons of comparability the measurement should be done over natural ground, preferably over grass.
 The height above ground level is specified because large vertical temperature gradients may exist in the lowest layers of the atmosphere.
 The best site for the measurements is, therefore, over level ground, freely exposed to sunshine and wind and not shielded by, or close to, trees, buildings and other obstructions.
 Sites on steep slopes or in hollows are subject to exceptional conditions and should be avoided.
 In towns and cities, local peculiarities are expected to be more marked than in rural districts.
 Temperature observations on the top of buildings are of doubtful significance and use because of the variable vertical temperature gradient and the effect of the building itself on the temperature distribution.

 The siting classification for surface observing stations on land (see Part I, Chapter 1, Annex 1.B of this Guide) provides additional guidance on the selection of a site and the location of a thermometer within a site to optimize representativeness.

-2.1.4.2 Temperature standards
+2.1.4.2.2 Measuring soil temperatures

+The standard depths for soil temperature measurements are 5, 10, 20, 50 and 100 cm below the surface; additional depths may be included (e.g 2 cm).
+The site for such measurements should be a level plot of bare ground (about 2 m x 2 m; see Part I, Chapter 1.3.3.1 of this guide) and typical of the surrounding soil for which information is required.
+When the ground is covered with snow, it is desirable to measure the temperature of the snow cover as well.
+Where snow is rare, the snow may be removed before taking the readings and then replaced.

+When describing a site for soil temperature measurements, the soil type, soil cover and the degree and direction of the ground’s slope should be recorded.
+Whenever possible, the physical soil constants, such as bulk density, thermal conductivity and the moisture content at field capacity, should be indicated.
+The level of the water table (if within 5 m of the surface) and the soil structure should also be included.
+This is important to estimate the soil heat flow in numerical weather prediction.

+At agricultural meteorological stations, the continuous recording of soil temperatures and air temperatures at different levels in the layer adjacent to the soil (from ground level up to about 10 m above the upper limit of prevailing vegetation) is desirable.